 Many smaller carriers, that also have great ratings, will offer the same Plan N that the well-known carriers offer, but at a much lower premium.

-If you’re comfortable with paying a higher monthly premium in order to get lower out of pocket costs, there’s a few other plans that may be of interest to you.
+If you’re comfortable with paying a higher monthly premium in order to get lower out of pocket costs, there are a few other plans that may be of interest to you.
 This includes Plan G & Plan F.

 In addition to covering 100% of your Part B coinsurance & copayments, both of these plans will cover any Part B excess charges.
 You won’t have to worry about the small co-pay required for office and emergency room visits.

 The only out of pocket costs left up to the beneficiary to pay when enrolled in Plan G is the Part B deductible.